dart-lang/site-www/src/_tutorials/server/fetch-data.md

 You interacted with the protocol to load this page, as your browser uses an HTTP `GET` request to retrieve the contents of a page from a web server.
-Since its introduction use of the HTTP protocol and its various versions have expanded to applications outside the web as well, essentially wherever communication from a client to a server is needed.
+Since its introduction, use of the HTTP protocol and its various versions have expanded to applications outside the web as well, essentially wherever communication from a client to a server is needed.

-HTTP requests sent from the client to communicate with the server are composed of multiple components, that libraries such as provided by `package:http` enable control of:
+HTTP requests sent from the client to communicate with the server are composed of multiple components.
+HTTP libraries, such as `package:http`, allow you to specify the following kinds of communication:

 * An HTTP method defining the desired action, such as `GET` to retrieve data or `POST` to submit new data.
 * The location of the resource through a URI.
 * The version of HTTP being used.
-* Headers to provide extra information to the server.
+* Headers that provide extra information to the server.
 * An optional body, so the request can send data to the server, not just retrieve it.